Minor Variations to Premises Licences

-If a club wants to make small alterations to their club premises certificate that will not impact adversely on the licensing objectives, they can apply for a "minor variation" of their certificate.
+If you are the holder of a premises licence and you want to make small alterations to the premises licence that will not impact adversely on the licensing objectives, you can apply for a "minor variation" of the licence.

 When we receive an application for a minor variation, we must consider whether the changes being proposed could impact adversely on the licensing objectives.